moeezgujr/hrm/replit.md

 # Overview

-"Meeting Matters" is a comprehensive Business Management System designed to streamline the entire employee lifecycle, from onboarding and task management to logistics, recognition, and psychometric testing.
+**Q361** is a Complete Business Management System by Qanzak Global, designed to streamline the entire employee lifecycle, from onboarding and task management to CRM, logistics, recognition, and psychometric testing.
 It centralizes business operations with automated workflows, robust document management, inventory tracking, and collaborative project management.
 The system supports multi-company management, role-based access control, and offers both authenticated user interfaces and public portals for pre-access onboarding and psychometric assessments.
 It operates on a SaaS subscription model with tiered plans.

+**Product**: Q361 - Complete Business Management System **Company**: Qanzak Global
+**URL**: hr.themeetingmatters.com

 # User Preferences